PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-09 17:46:52
+Last updated: 2024-04-09 17:47:26
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: I have worked at the downfall of Tywin Lannister since the day they told me of Elia and her children.  -  Doran Martell